UnaryPlus/raytrace/README.md

 * Parallel computation of pixels
 * Bounding volume hierarchies
 * Affine transformations (rotation, translation, and so on)
-* Optional defocusing to imitate a real camera
+* Optional defocusing to simulate a real camera lens

 Possible future additions:
 * Motion blur